Help! My Teeth are Yellow

 There are several things that can change the color of your teeth - some extrinsic, some intrinsic.
 Extrinsic causes of tooth discoloration are typically environmental, like foods and drinks.
 Intrinsic causes of dull and discolored teeth include trauma to your teeth and aging.

 Foods and drinks can discolor your teeth.
 Some of the biggest offenders are wine and tomato-based foods and sauces.
 While having these foods sparingly isn’t likely to affect the color of your teeth, having them often raises the risk of discoloring your teeth.
-Coffee and tea also stain tooth enamel, despite the purported health benefits of tea
+Coffee and tea also stain tooth enamel, despite the purported health benefits of tea.

 Of the extrinsic causes of dull and yellow teeth, Drs.
 Sutton know that the biggest and most dangerous offender is nicotine and tobacco products.
 Not only can using tobacco and nicotine products stain your teeth, but they also raise your risk of cancers of the mouth, throat, and lungs.
-Nicotine use has also been known to exacerbate wrinkles and halitosis
+Nicotine use has also been known to exacerbate wrinkles and halitosis.

 The luckiest among us experience dull teeth due to aging, but childhood illnesses and tooth infections (typically periodontitis) are common intrinsic causes of dull teeth.
 Certain medications can change the color of your teeth, particularly tetracycline and doxycycline.